michieal/VoxelFrontiers/README.md

 and I have been creating examples for their LuaAPI.
 As it is a different editor build, it requires the use of updated Export Templates.
 Please read the documentation there, as I fully explain how to install the editor, and templates to use it.
 Those instructions apply here.
 Note the nuget section of that, when updating to a newer editor.
+The link to these instructions is here: https://luaapi.weaselgames.info/v2.1/getting_started/dotnet/

 You can also build a fully executable version of the game for your OS by clicking `Project` -> `Export...` and select the predefined export package.
 You will need to download the project targets from the pop up, but they are small (~120 mb) to make it.
-Additionally, you will need DotNet installed (DotNet 6) and configured, so that it can use MS Build to compile the code into a fully working game.
+Additionally, you will need DotNet installed (DotNet 7) and configured, so that it can use MS Build to compile the code into a fully working game.
 There have been some issues for people installing DotNet, and if you're one of those affected by that, use the command `dotnet --list-sdks` to make sure that dotnet can see that it has the sdk(s) listed.
 Ideally, install both version 7 and 8.